WestDRI/slides/content/r_gis_brc/_index.md

 ## <center>Projections</center>
 {{<br size="1.5">}}

-To create a two-dimensional map, you need to project this 3D angular CRS into a 2D one.
+To create a two-dimensional map, you need to project this 3D angular CRS into a 2D one
 {{<br size="1.5">}}

 Various projections offer different characteristics.
 For instance: